-Inspect all hydraulic hoses, tubes, and fittings for wear, leakage, or damage (refer to Figure 6.12).
+Inspect all hydraulic hoses, tubes, and fittings for wear, leakage, or damage (refer to Figure 6.10).
 Make sure the hoses are properly routed to avoid sharp edges, kinking, and scuffing.
 Inspect the tubes for dents or other damage that may restrict fluid flow.
 Make sure all hoses and tubes are held firmly in their support brackets.

-Figure 6.12-Hose, Tubes, and Fittings
+Figure 6.10-Hose, Tubes, and Fittings

 Hydraulic fluid leaks are easily visible on the ground.
 Check under the chassis for fluid that has leaked.
-Hydraulic oil leaks are easily visible and can show up anyplace.
-Carefully inspect the ends of the booms.
-Oil can run down inside of the booms and drip out the end.